Nevermore Hall

 Nevermore Hall (formerly Rams Head Live!) is an indoor music venue, club, and bar located in Baltimore, Maryland, United States.
-Located in the Power Plant Live! district of downtown Baltimore, the venue was surrounded by several other bars and clubs.
+Located in the Power Plant Live! district of downtown Baltimore, the venue is surrounded by several other bars and clubs.
 Rams Head Live! opened on December 15, 2004, and closed in December 2024.
-It reopened 2025 under the Nevermore Hall name, managed by the owners of nearby Baltimore Soundstage.
+It reopened in August 2025 under the Nevermore Hall name, managed by the owners of nearby Baltimore Soundstage.
+The venue's name was derived from the Edgar Allan Poe poem "The Raven".
+The refreshed venue includes multiple bars, expanded VIP areas and gothic-inspired decor.
+Live Nation books shows for Nevermore Hall.

-The venue features 26000 sqft of floor space with five bars and three different viewing levels of the stage.

 All Time Low became the first band to sell out the venue during their short summer tour in mid-July 2008.
-In an interview with Pitchfork, Queens of the Stone Age frontman Josh Homme named the venue as one of his "favorite new venues," saying that "they treated us really good and it was really cool."
+In an interview with Pitchfork, Queens of the Stone Age frontman Josh Homme named Rams Head Live! as one of his "favorite new venues," saying that "they treated us really good and it was really cool."
 In 2016, Consequence of Sound ranked Rams Head Live! at #91 on its list of "The 100 Greatest American Music Venues."

-Rams Head Live! closed in December 2024.
-The ownership group of Baltimore Soundstage subsequently leased the space from the Cordish Companies and opened in summer 2025.
-The name was derived from the Edgar Allan Poe poem "The Raven".
-The refreshed venue includes multiple bars, expanded VIP areas and gothic-inspired decor.
-Live Nation will book shows for Nevermore Hall.